Singularities of character varieties: Introduction

 \subsection{Organisation of the article}

 Section \ref{Pre} collects some basic notions and well known results that we will need.
 We recall in particular irreducible, completely reducible and parabolic subgroups of nonconnected groups.
-The geometric tools that we will need are parallel to those in \cite{BS}, such as Luna's slice theorem and some criteria for determining singularities.
+The criteria for determining singularities that we will need are parallel to those in \cite{BS}.

 In Section \ref{sec-Rep-Ch}, we introduce character varieties in the generality of (nonconnected) linearly reductive groups, and explain how the study of character varieties with values in reductive groups can be reduced to those with values in almost simple groups.